 The Board of Management is responsible for developing and implementing Wärtsilä's management system, continuously improving its performance, and ensuring that it operates effectively.
 The Wärtsilä management system covers all global processes and management procedures within Wärtsilä related to fulfilling customer requirements.
 The proper functioning of the management systems highlighted below ensures, for their part, the attainment of Wärtsilä's internal control objectives.

-The quality of Wärtsilä's solutions, and thus also quality management, is a top priority for Wärtsilä.
+The quality of Wärtsilä's solutions, and thus quality management, is a top priority for Wärtsilä.
 Compliance with Wärtsilä's Quality Management System ISO 9001:2000 is compulsory throughout the Group, and compliance with the system is rigorously monitored.

 Wärtsilä is strongly committed to sustainability.
-Wärtsilä's vision, mission and values, together with a solid financial performance, form the basis for sustainable development within Wärtsilä.
+Wärtsilä's purpose and values, together with a solid financial performance, form the basis for sustainable development within Wärtsilä.
 Wärtsilä applies global guiding principles, such as the Quality, Environmental, Health & Safety policy (QEHS policy) and the Code of Conduct, which, together with the company's values, ensure a harmonised way of working towards sustainable development.
 In addition to the aforementioned, the Corporate Manual includes other policies and directives, a description of the company's operating procedures, responsibilities, and the management system structure.

 Wärtsilä's Board of Management has overall responsibility for sustainability performance.
 The Board of Management approves the guiding principles and reviews the content on a regular basis.
 The Board of Management defines sustainability targets and monitors performance against these set targets.
 Performance is reviewed in connection with the management reviews at both Wärtsilä's Board of Management and Business Management Team levels.